Bereavement Counselling in London and Online

 - Trying to stop/suppress/avoid thoughts about the loss

 If you find that several of the above points match with your experience, it would be a good idea to get in touch for a free consultation to see if you would like to pursue private grief counselling.

-The Seven Stages of Bereavement, Grief and Loss
+The Six Stages of Bereavement, Grief and Loss

 It is believed that there are seven stages of grief which are anger, disbelief, bargaining, denial, guilt, depression and finally, acceptance.
 People can progress through these stages at different rates, and it is normal for this to take time.
 However, some people can become stuck and struggle to move through the stages.
 This can contribute to emotional difficulties, such as depression and anxiety, which can have a detrimental impact on various areas of an individual’s life.
-It’s the negative impact on our ability to function in everyday life to tell us whether we need help, such as grief and bereavement counselling or therapy.
+It’s the negative impact on our ability to function in everyday life that tells us whether we need help, such as grief and bereavement counselling or therapy.

 1- Shock and Denial